mosra/m.css/doc/doxygen.rst

 :py:`class.is_deprecated`   Whether the class is deprecated.
 [7]_ :py:`class.is_protected`    Whether this is a protected base class.
 Set only
                             for base classes.
-:py:`class.is_virtual`      Whether this is a virtual base class.
+:py:`class.is_virtual`      Whether this is a virtual base class or a
+                            virtually derived class.
+Set only for base / derived classes.
+:py:`class.is_final`        Whether this is a final derived class.
 Set only for
-                            base classes.
+                            derived classes.
 =========================== ===================================================

 `Enum properties`_